Steel Toe vs Composite Toe - Which is right for you?

 Steel Toe Caps:

-- Safety boots and wellingtons with steel toe caps contain a piece of steel in the toe area in order to protect to toes from various hazards in the workplace.
+- Safety boots and wellingtons with steel toe caps contain a piece of steel in the toe area to protect to toes from various hazards in the workplace.

 - Steel caps offer more flat protection than a composite toe and can handle heavier weights than the composite toe if an object is to fall on it

 - These boots can be tiring and heavy on the legs so wearing them in will take some time for your body to adjust to lagging around the extra weight.
 Some brands include a lightweight steel toe but will still be slightly heavier than a composite toe

 - Perfect for those who work in environments with the risk of ultra-heavy or sharp objects that are at risk of falling

 - These types of boots are lighter than the steel caps and are completely metal-free

 - They do not conduct electricity and therefore are more suited to those who work with electricity often

 - They are made out of materials such as fibreglass, Kevlar, or carbon fibre